awsdocs/amazon-redshift-developer-guide/doc_source/t_designating_distribution_styles.md

 1.  **Use EVEN distribution for the remaining tables\.**

-   If a table is largely denormalized and does not participate in joins, or if you don't have a clear choice for another distribution style, use EVEN distribution \(the default\)\.
+   If a table is largely denormalized and does not participate in joins, or if you don't have a clear choice for another distribution style, use EVEN distribution\.

 To let Amazon Redshift choose the appropriate distribution style, don't explicitly specify a distribution style\.